AbdullahMPrograms/ReBind/README.md

 # ReBind GUI (Python)
 TO DO:
+- Place replace key window in the middle of program window
 - Finish theme files and integrate alongside theme select
 - Add autocorrect to comboboxes and replace key window